How to Programmatically Convert HTML to PDF in C#

 };

-// Create an HtmlPage instance rendering the source Uri:
+// Create an HtmlPage instance from the source URL

 using var htmlPage = browser.NewPage(uri);